datawhores/ahd_cross_seed/README.md

 cd ahd_cross_seed

 ### Creating a virtual enviroment
-A Virtual environment is recommended
+A Virtual environment is recommended.
+Please Make sure you are on python3 and NOT python 2

 On macOS and Linux:
 python3 -m pip install --user virtualenv

 On Windows:
 py -m pip install --user virtualenv

-### Add required modules
+##### Add required modules
 ./venv/bin/pip3 install -r requirements.txt

+##### running python from venv
+./venv/bin/python

+on Windows
+./venv/bin/python.exe

 # Quick Guide``
 Please start here for a general overview of how to run this program.